-This tutorial for an egg carton flower garland is super easy.
+This tutorial for egg carton flowers is super easy.
 You do have to save as many cartons as you need for your string of lights.
 In my case, I used a 70 bulb string of lights, which more than filled our large mantel.
 That meant having six egg cartons to save.

 We do eat a lot of eggs but if you don't perhaps you know someone who would gladly give your their cartons.

 This is an example of the type of egg carton that was used for this project.
 I'm not sure if the styrofoam egg cartons would work with this project.
 Mostly because I would think that they would be hard to paint, and I like the rustic look of the cardboard.

-To start, cut out all of the individual egg compartments.
+To start, cut out all of the individual egg cups.

 Next, cut a V shape at each of the four corners.

 It's already starting to look like a flower.

-All you need to do now is round off the pointed edges.
+All you need to do now is round off the pointed edges to create rounded petals.

-Poke a hole in the middle from the bottom to it over the lights.
+Poke a hole in the middle from the bottom and place it over the lightbulb.
+The lightbulb will now serve as the center of the flower.

 Test for size.
 If a pencil doesn't work, try a phillips head screwdriver.

-Then spray paint your flowers in the color of your choice.
+Spray paint your flowers in the color of your choice.
 You can do this before you poke the holes.
 I did some before, and some after.
+If you don't have any spray paint on hand you could use regular acrylic paint from your craft supplies stash.

-Then simply fit them on your string of lights.
-They fit nice and snug, so I didn't even bother with glue.
+Then simply fit the middle of the flower onto your string of lights.
+They fit nice and snug, so I didn't even bother with my hot glue gun.